songdaopi/grok3_api/README.md

 - `-textAfterPrompt`: Text to add after the user’s message (default: empty string).
 - `-keepChat`: Retains chat conversations after each request if set.
 - `-ignoreThinking`: Excludes thinking tokens from responses when using the reasoning model.
+- `-charsLimit`: Upload the message as a file if the count of its characters is greater than this limit (default: 50,000).
 - `-httpProxy`: Specifies an HTTP or SOCKS5 proxy URL.
 The proxy URL should be something like `http://127.0.0.1:1080` or `socks5://127.0.0.1:1080`.
 - `-port`: Sets the server port (default: 8180).
 - `-help`: Prints the help message.